h3rald/h3rald/contents/conver.md

 The last hexadecimal digit of a version number (henceforth called "metadata nibble") SHALL encode metadata characterizing the release based on three distinct dimensions:

-- Size
+- Impact
 - Compatibility
 - Purpose

-##### Size
+##### Impact

-Size identifies the amount of changes compared to the total size of the project.
-Each value of the metadata nibble expresses a possible size among the following:
+Impact identifies the expected upgrade impact of the new release.
+Each value of the metadata nibble expresses a possible impact level among the following:

-- S (0-3) &mdash; Up to 5% of the project content was changed.
+- L (0-3) &mdash; Low impact.
-- M (4-7) &mdash; Up to 25% of the project content was changed.
+- M (4-7) &mdash; Medium impact.
-- L (8-B) &mdash; Up to 50% of the project content was changed.
+- H (8-B) &mdash; High impact.
-- X (C-F) &mdash; Up to 100% of the project content was changed.
+- C (C-F) &mdash; Critical impact.

+Note that the level of impact does not necessarily imply a breaking change, it may also mean that if there were no breaking changes, a release may have a low to critical impact in order to fully take advantage of a new enhancement introduced or a new correction, such as a performance improvement.

 #### Compatibility